Last Updated on

 - Light weight for an all-purpose, standard-size binocular

-Our Verdict on the Excursion HD
+Our Verdict on the Bushnell Excursion Binoculars

 To glass it up, the Bushnell Excursion HD 10X42 binoculars have earned a standing applause.
 They’re incredibly popular because they do exactly what they’re intended to do – glass.
 However, not everyone finds this pair easy to focus or keep in focus.
 With such a small percentage of buyers with these complaints, it does make us wonder if it’s user error or defective products.
 On the flip side, most buyers don’t experience these issues at all.